 While the root causes of a double-dip recession vary, the reasons generally include a slowdown in demand for goods and services due to layoffs and spending cutbacks from the previous downturn.
 “Double dips tend to be related in cause – usually imbalances that the first recession did not fully correct,” says Cooper.

 Some call a double-dip (or even a triple-dip) a worst-case scenario.
 Fear that the economy will move back into a deeper and longer recession makes recovery even more difficult, they say.

 “In the early ‘80s, it was high inflation that the first recession did not wash out,” says Cooper.
 “In the ‘30s, it was largely financial imbalances in addition to bad policy that made matters worse.
 The fear today is very much akin to the 30s, given continued widespread issues with heavy debt, both private-sector and sovereign, that have still not been resolved.”

-One thing’s certain: The double dip that’s increasingly on the lips of policy experts, economists and others right now has nothing at all to do with the double dip made famous in the classic episode of “Seinfeld,” in which George Costanza couldn't resist double-dipping his half-bitten chips into the party dip – though many, of course, sure wish it did.
+One thing’s for sure: The double dip that’s increasingly on the lips of policy experts, economists and others right now has nothing at all to do with the double dip made famous in the classic episode of “Seinfeld,” in which George Costanza can’t resist double-dipping his half-bitten chips into the party dip – though many, of course, sure wish it did.